keboola/website/_platform/platform.md

   content: Do you have a fascinating AI product?
 Need to connect to a new source or
     run packaged machine learning models across a whole organization?
 Use our platform and extend it with your functionality.
 The whole platform is well documented.
-    Click here for user groups support for starting developers.
+    Click <a href="https://developers.keboola.com">here</a> for user groups support for starting developers.
   headlinesmall: false
 - template: article-list-img
   block: article-list-img